inbo/protocolsource/README.md

 - the creation of the new branch can (re-)use the protocol-code of the existing protocol
 - after review is finished, the protocol-specific `NEWS.Rmd` should be updated to document the substantive changes between the updated version of the previous version.

+For adding a pre-existing version of a protocol that was written in `docx` format, follow the steps to create a new protocol, except in the second step:

+- a subject-matter specialist uses `protocolhelper::create_sfp()` to convert the `docx` protocol to Rmarkdown files.
+See section [From an existing docx protocol](#from-an-existing-docx-protocol).
+- use the protocol-code from the pre-existing `docx` protocol to create a new branch and continue the steps outlined for a new protocol.

 ## Relationships to other repositories